kulaizki/Invoker/README.md

 # Invoker
-A simple website showcasing Invoker.
+A simple website showcasing Invoker from Dota 2.